 How does New Classrooms imagine the modern classroom?

 The modern classroom incorporates personalized learning paths, multiple learning modalities, a focus on both academic and social-emotional development, engaging roles for educators, and lots of joy.
-When parents drop their children off each day, they know that they’ll be getting the education that’s right for them.
+When parents and families send their kids off for school each day, they know their child will get the education that’s right for them.

 What advice would you give to teachers today?